CDLUC3/mrt-doc/diagrams/store-admin-ui.md

 - This feature is speculative and will not yet be designed
 - Components: Databse, UI, Admin

-### Use Case: Re-audit the content for a collection
-- Batch database update for all objects in the collection:
-  - Force re-audit of node copy
-- Components: Admin

 ## Use Cases: Scan Storage Nodes